Professional Emergency Services

 - SHOWERS: 3 male & 3 female

-- KITCHEN: 6 burner stove, oven, 2 student fridges, student cabinet space, microwave, coffee pots, crockpot, various cookware, utensils, plates, bowls,& drink ware
+- KITCHEN: 6 burner stove/oven, oven, commercial size student fridge & freezer, student cabinet space, 2 microwaves, coffee pots, crockpot, various cookware, utensils, plates, bowls,& drink ware

 - EXERCISE ROOM